-Citizens Advice Scotland (CAS) estimate that around 460,000 people in Scotland expect to go into debt, while 644,000 anticipate an increase in their existing debt due to the cost of living crisis.
+CAS estimate that around 460,000 people in Scotland expect to go into debt.
+Some 644,000 anticipate an increase in their existing debt due to the cost of living crisis.

-They are highlighting that too many people wait for a trigger point like a final demand for payment before getting advice, whereas if they act sooner they have more options for dealing with debt.
+They are highlighting that too many people wait for a trigger point like a final demand for payment before getting advice.
+Whereas, if they act sooner they have more options for dealing with debt.

 Speaking about the campaign, Martin Whitfield MSP said: